bmoers/docwriter-chatgpt/README.md

 ```

 This will traverse all the java files in the passed directory, and generate JavaDoc.
-Dont forget to proof read these docs before propagating/comitting.
+Dont forget to proof read these docs and run your project formatter before propagating/comitting.

 ## Privacy consideration
 Your code will be partially sent to OpenAI as part of the completion requests.
 Please note however, that OpenAI policy